 This medication contains barbiturates.
 Do not take barbiturates if you are allergic to amobarbital (Amytal), secobarbital (Seconal), butabarbital (Butisol), pentobarbital (Nembutal), belladonna and phenobarbital (Donnatal), butalbital/acetaminophen/caffeine (Esgic, Fioricet), and butalbital/aspirin/caffeine (Fiorinal Ascomp, Fortabs) or any ingredients contained in these drugs.

 - Withdrawal symptoms may occur if you suddenly stop taking barbiturates.
-Withdrawal symptoms for barbiturates may include restlessness, agitation, anxiety, nausea, vomiting, insomnia, weakness, fast heart rate, tremors (shaking), hallucinations, or seizures.
+Withdrawal symptoms of barbiturates may include restlessness, agitation, anxiety, nausea, vomiting, insomnia, weakness, fast heart rate, tremors (shaking), hallucinations, or seizures.

 - See "What Are Side Effects Associated with Using Barbiturates?"

-- Needing to take larger doses of the medicine to get the same effect
+- Need to take larger doses of the medicine to get the same effect

 - A compulsion to keep taking the medicine